Click here for the Baja Experts!

 "SIDE TRIPS"

-PUNTA SAN FRANCISQUITO is where you head if you are looking for an adventure in the real Baja outback.
-This remote Baja hideaway is not easy to get to, but it is even harder to leave!
+PUNTA SAN FRANCISQUITO is where you head if you are looking for an adventure in the real Baja outback (Yes, even Jimmy Buffet has slept here).
+This remote Baja hideaway is not easy to get to but it is even harder to leave.
 After all...who wants to leave paradise?

 Punta San Francisquito is a small rustic resort (and we use the word 'resort' rather loosely here) tucked away on a pristine two mile stretch of beach in the middle of nowhere.
-Services are basic here, and include a very casual restaurant, 5 good size palapas with cots for sleeping, plus restrooms and semi-fresh-water showers.
-Pilots love the place because of the well maintained airstrip (see stats below), and Baja adventurers of all types drop by for an evening or two for a little R. & R.
+Services are basic here and include a very casual restaurant, 4 beachfront palapas with cots plus restrooms and semi-fresh-water showers.
+Pilots love the place because of the well maintained airstrip (see stats below) and Baja adventurers of all types drop by for an evening or two for a little R. & R.

 Got G.P.S.?
 Here's the bar location at Punta San Francisquito: